 (10.36) Llandecwyn.
 R - The very small station, just big enough to accommodate the two carriage trains, was completely reconstructed during the summer of 2014 as part of a £20 million scheme to replace the nearby Pont Briwet.
 This Grade II listed timber bridge, built in the 1860s, carried the railway over the Dwyryd to Penrhyndeudraeth and a single lane, privately owned toll road which connected the Harlech to Blaenau Ffestiniog road with the road from Porthmadog; both were in a very poor state of repair.
 The project includes a bridge for the railway, a two-lane road and a cycle/footpath.
-The bridge opened to rail traffic on 1 September 2014 with services between Harlech and Pwllheli recommencing after a gap of 9 months; work on the parallel roadway is expected to be fully completed in 2015.
+The bridge opened to rail traffic on 1 September 2014 with services between Harlech and Pwllheli recommencing after a gap of 9 months; work on the parallel roadway was completed in 2015.
 After the bridge, we turn west for Porthmadog.

 10.40 Penrhyndeudraeth.
 R - The road opposite the station leads to the centre of this large village which has a population of over 2,000.
 Its name translates as ‘Peninsula with Two Beaches’ - it is located between Traeth Mawr (Big Beach), the now largely reclaimed estuary of the Afon Glaslyn, and Traeth Bach (Little Beach), the estuary of the Afon Dwyryd.
 Prior to the 19th century land reclamation projects and the building of the Ffestiniog Railway, the few local inhabitants relied on agriculture and small scale copper mining.
 Some men worked boats on the River Dwyryd, carrying slate from to the sea for export and women at that time gathered cockles in the estuary for sale in local markets.
 Just prior to the station is the site of a former explosives factory that at one time employed up to 600 people.
 Established in the 19th century to make guncotton, a manufacturing plant was set up here to produce munitions for WWI and explosives for quarrying and mining; production of explosives continued until 1995.